stevencarle93/stevencarle93/README.md

 - 🌱 I’m currently learning **Php, Node.js, Python, DataBases**

-- 👯 I’m looking to collaborate on [Kurius e-commerce Chocolates and Hey!
-Tickets](https://github.com/ItsMeRichArt/kuriuschocolate-ecommerce-webpage)
+- 👯 I was part of an incredible software bootcamp called 4Geeks Academy where I had the opportunity to develope a web app with some very good colleagues.
+Please check it out here: [Kurius e-commerce Chocolates](https://github.com/ItsMeRichArt/kuriuschocolate-ecommerce-webpage)

 - 🤝 I’m looking to help with **Any project you have!**